dmccan/yada-wiki/readme.txt

   * The "ul" tag has a class of "wiki-cat-list"
   * The "li" tag has a class of "wiki-cat-item"
   * The link to the category in the "li" tag has the class of "wiki-cat-link"

+= Is the plugin compatible with Gutenberg?
+Can I use it with the Gutenberg editor? =

+As of Yada Wiki version 3.1, the Gutenberg editor is disabled on Wiki pages by default.
+There is a setting to enable it, but there are no Wiki blocks and no buttons to make it easier to add shortcodes.

 == Acknowledgements ==